 You can access hands-on tutorials, blogs, events, and many other Azure resources.
 Cloud architects and developers can go through the language pages to understand how everything ties in together.
 There’s a ton of information on .NET, Python, Node.js, and others.
 If you’re a novice, you can go through the Python for Beginners tutorials.

-4. Go through the Developers Guide to Azure and Azure Documentation
+4. Go Through the Developers Guide to Azure

 You can go through this free developer guide eBook.
 You’ll learn how to work with Azure through practical examples.
 Tutorials include how to work with containers, databases, serverless scenarios, and more.
 There are also sections on DevOps, IoT (Internet of Things), AI (artificial intelligence), and ML (machine learning).
 More than 20 pages of the eBook cover the deployment of SQL Server and .NET Core web apps to Azure from scratch.